HazardJ/Bare/Doc/Form/Research_Consent_Form.md

 3.2.1.Ti=Data processing

 3.2.1.sec=We will electronically process your data and separate your account information (name, email, contact information, etc.) from your study data (your responses to surveys and the measurements from the phone itself when you perform activities).
 We will combine your coded study data (without your name) with those of other study participants.
-The combined data will be transferred electronically to Synapse (synapse.org), {Sponsor.Name}’ computerized research platform for storage and analysis.
+The combined data will be transferred electronically to {StoragePlatform.Name.Full}, {Sponsor.Name.Full}’ computerized research platform for storage and analysis.

 3.2.2.Ti=Use in research